donnieassaf/kraken_terraform/README.md

 1. **Set Up DMS**: Apply the DMS configuration after deploying the RDS cluster.
 Ensure the RDS module outputs are properly referenced in the DMS configuration to integrate seamlessly.

 2. **Verify Integration**: Check that DMS endpoints and replication instances are correctly connected to the Aurora cluster by verifying connectivity and performing test migrations.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.